kyma-project/community/concepts/observability-strategy/configurable-monitoring/README.md

 # Dynamic Monitoring Backend Configuration

-This folder contains documents for evaluating and proposing a concept to make the monitoring backends (and general telemetry backends) in a Kyma cluster.
+This folder contains documents for evaluating and proposing a concept to make the monitoring backends in a Kyma cluster configurable at runtime.
 The documents mainly try to propose a concept for [configurable monitoring #13079](https://github.com/kyma-project/kyma/issues/13079).

 For that, the following documents guide you through the different steps of the proposal:
 * [Groundwork](./01-groundwork.md) - current state, requirements, goal